-Big data world comes with big challenges and even more challenging is tuning the big data development application for optimal performance.
-Apache Spark is fast parallel processing framework but bad design elements or bad configuration could take away the powers of this strong framework.
-In this article, we will look into various things that should be consider before working with spark:
+Big data world comes with big challenges and even more challenging is tuning the Big data world comes with big challenges and even more challenging is tuning the big data development services for optimal performance.
+Apache Spark is a fast parallel processing framework but bad design elements or bad configuration could take away the powers of this strong framework.
+In this article, we will look into various things that should be consider before working with spark.

 Another way to change the number of partitions is changing the below spark property,